Todor Aleksandrov: Legacy

 Macedonian emigrant organisations and brotherhoods in Bulgaria in the interwar period honoured him.
 The Macedonian historiography in the Yugoslav era regarded Aleksandrov as part of a group of "bulgarianised renegades of the Macedonian revolutionary and liberation movement".
+It also considered him as anti-Macedonian.
 The historiography then also considered his IMRO as fascist.
-Aleksandrov also had negative reception in the People's Republic of Bulgaria due to his participation in the suppression of the Bulgarian Communist Party in 1923, but he was partially rehabilitated in the 1980s.
+Aleksandrov also had negative reception in the People's Republic of Bulgaria due to his participation in the suppression of the local Communist rebellion in 1923, but he was partially rehabilitated in the 1980s.
 After the independence of present-day North Macedonia, efforts were made by Macedonian politicians and historians to rehabilitate Aleksandrov.
 Most Macedonian historians have regarded him as "the biggest traitor to the Macedonian cause" due to his pro-Bulgarian views for a long time, while other historians have called him out for his alleged involvement in many assassinations of other IMRO members and other political and military figures of the time.
 On the other hand, other historians have referred to him as "the soul and the brain of the Macedonian resistance" and as "Macedonia's Robin Hood", attributing to him remarkable organisational skills and will.
 VMRO-Union of Macedonian Associations also was inspired by his legacy.
 A boulevard in Sofia, Bulgaria, was named after him in the 1990s.